Kreganer/Pokedex-React-Redux/README.md

 - Pokemon card with basic information
 ![image](https://user-images.githubusercontent.com/100797994/227577750-deba3acb-44c5-40fe-9eb6-5f0a372b105e.png)
 - Pagination
+- Display a list of 10/20/50 Pokémon
+- Effective Types Against Pokemon

 # Backlog:

-- Display a list of 10/20/50 Pokémon
 - Search by Pokemon name
 - Filter by Pokemon type
 - Side menu with the choice of "Region" (For a separate region, its own list of Pokemon (Pokedex))